 In 2008, White Oak acquired a herd of Somali wild ass to participate with international efforts to help save this species from extinction.
-As one of three institutions in the US breeding this species, we work closely with zoo partners in Conservation Centers for Species Survival to ensure a strong captive program is in place, as an insurance against the extinction of the wild population of Somali wild ass.
-Since their arrival in 2008, White Oak has produced 20 foals, including four born in 2015.
+As one of five institutions in the US breeding this species, we work closely with zoo partners in Conservation Centers for Species Survival to ensure a strong sustainability program is in place, as an insurance against the extinction of the wild population of Somali wild ass.
+Since their arrival, White Oak has produced 20 foals.
 White Oak’s success with this endangered species is due to its spacious facilities and staff experience with other endangered equine species such as the Grevy’s Zebra.